swaptacular/swpt_stomp/swpt-stomp.rst

   nodes MUST NOT presume that their peer nodes will understand these commands.

-- In addition to the requirements given by the STOMP 1.2 specification, every ``SEND`` command MUST include the following headers:
+- In addition to the requirements stated in the STOMP 1.2 specification, every ``SEND`` command MUST include the following headers:

    receipt